 How much do CVOR travel nurses make in Tennessee?

-Based on current market data, CVOR travel nurse pay in Tennessee generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
+Current market data puts CVOR travel nurse pay in Tennessee at roughly $2,500 to $3,350 per week, with facility, call requirements, shift, and experience level deciding the exact figure.
+Heavy-call contracts at the busiest cardiac programs run toward the top of that range.
 Tennessee has no state income tax, so your take-home on the taxable portion stretches further than it would in a high-tax state.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package — the taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+Since rates shift with the market and season, your Junxion recruiter walks the full package with you, taxable rate, stipends, and call pay, so you see real numbers before you commit.

 Does Tennessee’s lack of a state income tax really boost my pay?

 It helps on the taxable side of your package.
-Travel pay is usually split into taxable wages plus tax-free stipends, and Tennessee doesn’t levy a state income tax on that taxable portion — so compared to the same gross contract in a high-tax state, more of it stays with you.
-Your recruiter can walk through how the split looks on a specific Tennessee CVOR contract before you sign.
+Travel pay is usually split into taxable wages plus tax-free stipends, and Tennessee doesn’t levy a state income tax on that taxable portion, so compared to the same gross contract in a high-tax state, more of it stays with you.
+Your recruiter can show you how the split looks on a specific Tennessee CVOR contract before you sign.

 How important is bypass pump experience for Tennessee CVOR contracts?

-It’s critical at the busier cardiac programs.
-Large cardiac and academic centers handle complex open-heart cases where the circulating and scrub nurses need to be comfortable with pump runs, and facilities will ask directly about your bypass case count and recency.
-If your CVOR background leans toward valve cases or less complex work without much pump exposure, be upfront with your recruiter so they match you to the right contract instead of a tough placement.
+At the busier cardiac programs it’s non-negotiable.
+Large cardiac and academic centers handle complex open-heart cases where circulating and scrub nurses need real comfort with pump runs, and facilities will ask directly about your bypass case count and recency.
+If your CVOR background leans toward valve work or lighter cases without much pump exposure, tell your recruiter early so they can match you to the right contract instead of a tough placement.

 What does a typical call schedule look like on a Tennessee CVOR contract?

 Most Tennessee CVOR contracts include one to two call shifts per week, sometimes more at the busiest programs.
-Call means being available to come in for urgent cardiac cases at any hour, and the callback pay adds meaningfully to your weekly total — some travelers actively chase high-call contracts for exactly that reason.
+Call means being available for urgent cardiac cases at any hour, and the callback pay adds meaningfully to your weekly total; plenty of travelers hunt for high-call contracts because of it.
 Before you accept anything, your Junxion recruiter confirms the exact call requirements and pay structure so there are no surprises on assignment.

 Is Tennessee a compact state for CVOR travel nurses?

 Yes.
 Tennessee is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Tennessee assignments without applying for a separate Tennessee license, which gets you started faster.
-If your home state isn’t in the compact, you’ll need to apply for Tennessee licensure by endorsement, so it’s smart to start that process early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+If your home state isn’t in the compact, you’ll need to apply for Tennessee licensure by endorsement; the earlier you start, the safer your start date.
+Junxion’s credentialing team follows the timeline with you so licensing never becomes the thing that delays your contract.

 How does housing work on a Tennessee CVOR travel assignment?

-Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
+Junxion gives you a tax-free housing stipend and points you to trusted housing resources, and then the search is yours: you find and book your own place rather than the agency arranging it.
+Most experienced travelers prefer having that control over location and budget, and it often leaves a little extra in their pocket.
 Stipends track the local cost of living, which is generally reasonable across Tennessee but does vary between Nashville, Memphis, Knoxville, and Chattanooga, so your recruiter can break down the numbers for whichever city you’re headed to.

 Which Tennessee cities have the most CVOR travel demand?

 Nashville and Memphis carry the heaviest CVOR demand, since both anchor deep cardiac surgery programs running open-heart cases year-round.
 Knoxville and Chattanooga add steady regional demand through strong cardiac centers serving a wide surrounding area.
-Availability shifts week to week with case volume, staff turnover, and program needs, so tell your recruiter which markets and case mix you prefer — they’ll flag open CVOR contracts in those cities as they come up rather than leaving you to refresh a job board.
+Availability shifts week to week with case volume, staff turnover, and program needs, so tell your recruiter which markets and case mix you prefer and let them flag open CVOR contracts in those cities as they come up, rather than refreshing a job board yourself.

 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Tennessee, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+One recruiter takes your contract from first conversation to final shift, with no call-center handoffs along the way.
+Share your call tolerance, target cities, and pay goals; they’ll match you with open CVOR contracts in Tennessee and go through each package with a full pay breakdown before you decide.
+Junxion was founded by a traveling surgical tech, so your recruiter understands CVOR culture, and a US-based team carries your credentialing end to end.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Tennessee?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Tennessee calling your name for the next CVOR contract?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More